airbrake/airbrake-js/README.md

     //# sourceMappingURL=airbrake.min.map

 *Please note* that Airbrake backend downloads source map file in order to process backtrace.
 This means that source map should be publicly accessible via HTTP.
 So, for example, don't expect source map support to work on your local webserver running on `localhost`.

-### Filtering errors

-There may be some errors thrown in your application that you're not interested in sending to Airbrake, such as errors thrown by 3rd-party libraries, or by browser extensions run by your users.

-The Airbrake notifier makes it simple to ignore this chaff while still processing legitimate errors.
-Add filters to the notifier by providing filter functions to `addFilter`.

-`addFilter` accepts the entire error notice to be sent to Airbrake, and provides access to the `context`, `environment`, `params`, and `session` values submitted with the notice, as well as the single-element `errors` array with its `backtrace` element and associated backtrace lines.

-The return value of the filter function determines whether or not the error notice will be submitted.
-  * If a falsey value is returned, the notice is suppressed.
-  * If a truthy value is returned, the notice may be admissible for submission.

-An error notice must pass all provided filters to be submitted.

-    // Here we suppress the notice if the top-level `session` key
-    // indicates the user is logged in as an admin airbrake.addFilter(function(notice) {
-      // Suppress reports from admin sessions
-      return !notice.session.admin;
-    });

 ### Custom reporters